open-life-science/ols-4/.github/ISSUE_TEMPLATE/project.md

 - [ ] Comment on your issue with your draft Roadmap
 - [ ] Suggest a cohort name at the bottom of the shared notes and vote on your favorite with a +1

-Before Week 4 (week starting 1 March 2021): Cohort Call (Tooling and roadmapping for Open projects)
+Before Week 4: Cohort Call (Tooling and roadmapping for Open projects)
 - [ ] Attend call or catch up via YouTube
 - [ ] Look up two other projects and comment on their issues with feedback on their open canvas.